TC-2026-0618-A

 Apr 18, 2026

-A full SOC 2 Type II penetration testing assessment report is now available to prospective enterprise customers under NDA.
-The assessment was performed by Claude Opus 4.7 (Anthropic) as an AI-assisted code-level security review aligned with OWASP WSTG v4.2, OWASP ASVS v4.0.3 Level 3, and PTES.
-The engagement identified 4 Critical and 12 High-severity findings across 12 services and the compiled CLI — every one remediated and verified closed the same day.
-We also replaced the broken "Request access" placeholders on this page with a real NDA + OTP flow, so every NDA-gated document — Controls Evidence, Penetration Test, SOC 2 Readiness, and the full bundle — is downloadable after signing the mutual NDA.
+An AI-assisted internal security review report is now available to prospective enterprise customers under NDA.
+The review was performed by Claude Opus 4.7 (Anthropic) as a code-level security review aligned with OWASP WSTG v4.2, OWASP ASVS v4.0.3 Level 3, and PTES.
+This is not a third-party human penetration test; engaging a qualified firm is a planned operator action.
+The review identified 4 Critical and 12 High-severity findings across 12 services and the compiled CLI — every one remediated and verified closed the same day.
+We also replaced the broken "Request access" placeholders on this page with a real NDA + OTP flow, so every NDA-gated document — Controls Evidence, AI-Assisted Security Review, SOC 2 Readiness, and the full bundle — is downloadable after signing the mutual NDA.
 The Security Whitepaper is now a public download; no NDA required.

 Apr 16, 2026